gtempel/interviews2/developer_questions.md

 3. **patience** -- it's easy to get into arguments when pair programming, just as it's easy to end up simply telling someone what to type.
 When pair programming and you see someone making a mistake, see if he/she spots it themselves
 4. **humility** -- fight the urge to convince others to write only clean code and wage a holy war; this assumes you're right and they're wrong.
 If your pair wants to do something that you think is wrong, try indulging them -- at worst, you get to teach them something; at best, you'll learn something new.

+---
-## Q: followup -- any technical skills?
+## Q: followup to the above -- any technical skills you (or we) could impart?
 ## A: simple design, low coupling
 1. SOLID design principles
 2. TDD (test-driven development)